JuvrajSingh/SocialMediaWebApp/README.md

 # SocialMediaWebApp
 Project to gain experience using flask.
-A simple social media web application with login
+A simple social media web application.

+Users can register, login and write posts